welldone-cloud/aws-summarize-account-activity/README.md

                      default: 336 (=14 days), minimum: 1, maximum: 2160 (=90 days)
---plot-results       generate PNG files that visualize the JSON output file --profile PROFILE    named AWS profile to use when running the command --threads THREADS    number of threads to use (one thread analyzes one region)
+--plot-results       generate PNG files that visualize the JSON output file --profile PROFILE    named AWS profile to use when running the command
-                     default: 8, minimum: 1, maximum: 32
 ```